 The reasons are many.
 As with many things in life, getting started is often the hardest part.
 The unknown can feel intimidating or overwhelming.
 We understand that and help clients create effective and affordable estate plans by separating large estate planning issues into small, manageable pieces.
-We help clients organize their estates, preserve their assets and ensure that their property passes to their chosen beneficiaries.
+We help clients organize their estates, preserve their assets and ensure that their property passes to their chosen beneficiaries at the appropriate time.

 Estate Planning Documents

 Wills are the fundamental document of an estate plan.
 A will makes your wishes known regarding your assets (bank accounts, brokerage accounts, stocks, bonds, mutual funds, real estate, etc.) when you die.
 It's also the document that expresses your wishes for deciding who will care for your children if you die before they reach age 18.